Samellenrider/CV/README.md

 Sam Ellenrieder

-Accidentally stumbled into programming and enjoyed it.
 20 year old Junior developer with a passion for design.
+Student at Europe's leading coding bootcamp [Makers Academy](http://www.makersacademy.com/).
-Boardsports, Martial Arts and Art enthusiast in the off time.
+Boardsports, Martial Arts and Art enthusiast in the spare time.
 Searching for a Job that combines creativity, learning and freedom.